AshleyJSheridan/a11y-checklist/README.md

 As always with any kind of automated check such as this, it is not a replacement for manual testing, and a passing automated test is only an indication that you're doing things right, not a guarantee that you actually are.
 Always try to test with different browsers, input devices, screen readers, physical devices, and with people of differing needs where you can.

+There is an online version of this already built and ready to use at https://www.ashleysheridan.co.uk/a11y-checklist

 ---

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.3.